barrettotte/CF-SQL-Client/README.md

 ## Improvements
-NOTE: These will never be done lol
+NOTE: These will never be done
+* SQL Syntax highlighting
 * Save textarea content to file
 * Save resultset to JSON file
 * Better error handling